dcheng45/github-names/README.md

 - Maven 3
 - Administrative account for a Github organization
 - Account created in Amazon IAM with AmazonS3FullAccess and AWSConnected policies
-- Amazon credentials stored in recommended location Linux/Unix - ~/.aws/credentials
+- Amazon credentials stored in recommended location
+    - Linux/Unix - ~/.aws/credentials
-    Windows - C:\Users\USERNAME\.aws\credentials
+    - Windows - C:\Users\USERNAME\.aws\credentials

 ## Program Properties
-This requires a properties files as a program argument.
+This program requires a properties files as a program argument.
 A templateThe properties file "app.properties" can be found at the root of project directory.
 All values are required.

 ## Build with Maven
 mvn clean verify package